cayleygraph/cayley/docs/GremlinAPI.md

   * `predicate`: A string for a predicate node.
   * `tag`: A string for a tag key to store the object node.

-From the current node as the subject, save the object of all triples with `predicate` into `tag`, without traversal.
+From the current node as the subject, save the object of all quads with `predicate` into `tag`, without traversal.

 Example:
 ```javascript